 the applied measures and methods to indicate and reduce propagation effects and system failures (e.g. carrier smoothing techniques, fault detection and exclusion techniques).

 Variant factors come from the system in use taking into account the current occurrence of signal disturbances, increased latencies, malfunction or failures within GNSS and DGNSS components.
-A decreased number of measurements or a reduced quality of derived distances can result into temporary downgrading or loss of service provision.
+A decreased number of measurements or a reduced quality of derived distances can result in temporary downgrading or loss of service provision.
 Increased latencies can result into the provision of GNSS corrections with higher age.
-Then the temporal decorrelation results into an increase of residual errors in the corrected distance measurements.
+Then temporal decorrelation results in an increase of residual errors in the corrected distance measurements.

 A suitable accuracy indicator of DGNSS service usability is the proof, that within a 50 m circumscribed circle of the reference station the horizontal position error is <0.5m (95%), if DGNSS corrections are applied on independent GNSS measurements.

 Service providers are requested to publish the level of accuracy.
-Furthermore service providers are encouraged to proof the achieved accuracy in the service area by service monitors or routinely service evaluation.
+Furthermore service providers are encouraged to monitor the achieved accuracy in the service area by service monitors or routine service evaluation.
 Furthermore the service provider should ensure that service generation and provision is realised in a common reference datum.
-The user should be informed about the used reference datum, to induce datum’s transformation by users, if necessary.
+The user should be informed about the reference datum used, to allow them to transform the datum if necessary.

-GNSS augmentation systems have only the ability to estimate the current accuracy in the service area based on position accuracies determined at selected points (monitors).
+GNSS augmentation systems have the ability to estimate the current accuracy in the service area based on position accuracies determined at selected points (monitors).
 If the monitor is nearby the reference station, the estimated accuracy neglects the spatial decorrelation of several error sources and offers accuracies in the sub-meter level.
-Investigations in Portugal with GPS has shown, that the DGPS position error coming from spatial error decorrelation could be modelled by
+Investigations in Portugal have shown, that the DGPS position error coming from spatial error decorrelation could be modelled by

 95% DGPS error [m] = 0,41 + 0,0038 .
 S[NM],